 If you're a desk-bound entrepreneur, you have to get a little extra exercise to make up for the fact that you're sitting all day.
 Isometric exercise reduces stress, increases your energy, and clears your mind.

-In his new book, The Entrepreneur Diet: The On-the-Go Plan for Fitness, Weight Loss, and Healthy Living, author Tom Weede offers eight simple exercises you can do to build strength, tone, and flexibility without leaving your office, and no matter what condition you're in already.
+In his book The Entrepreneur Diet: The On-the-Go Plan for Fitness, Weight Loss, and Healthy Living, author Tom Weede offers eight simple exercises you can do to build strength, tone, and flexibility without leaving your office—and no matter what condition you're in already.

 Chair Leg Extension

 (Muscles Strengthened: Quadriceps [Thighs])